 There are a few (very busy) cafés overlooking the canal and several more restaurants in the small laneway leading to the viewpoint.

-If you’re interested in getting photos in the best light, the sun lights up the building across the canal in the morning.
-In the afternoon, the sun is behind the buildings, so morning is better.
+The best time to visit is in the morning when the sun lights up the building across the canal.
+In the afternoon, the sun is behind the buildings, so it’s not as good for photography.

-I found plenty of opportunities to drink beer in Bruges, but if you are looking to learn a bit more about what you’re drinking, the De Halve Maan Brewery tour is an excellent thing to do in Bruges.
+We found plenty of opportunities to drink beer in Bruges, but if you are looking to learn a bit more about the process, the De Halve Maan Brewery tour is an excellent way to do so.

 Tours start from 12 PM through to around 4 PM and last for 45 minutes.
 You’ll learn about the traditional production process, how much love and care are poured into Belgian beer, and then taste some at the end.